-JetBrains Rider allows you to trace back all changes in your project so that you can locate the author of changes, review the differences between different file versions, and safely roll back and undo changes if necessary.
+In JetBrains Rider, you can trace back all changes in your project.
+This helps you locate the author of any change, review the differences between file versions or commits, and safely roll back and undo changes if necessary.

 Review project history